LetsDoVideo/SlopSniffer/README.md

 ## Using the text-file output (OBS Text / Image sources)

-SlopSniffer writes RockSniffer-style output files into an output/ folder inside the SlopSniffer plugin folder itself (the same folder this README is in, alongside addons/):
+SlopSniffer writes RockSniffer-style output files into a SlopSniffer/output/ folder in your Documents folder.
+On Windows that's C:\Users\<you>\Documents\SlopSniffer\output\.

 | File | Contents |
 | --- | --- |